Carrollwood woman charged with killing her sister threatened to murder ex-husband years ago

 “It’s time to talk to a mental health professional”

-Psychologist Dr. Katherine Salmon has studied siblicide, which is one when one sibling kills another.
+Psychologist Dr. Catherine Salmon has studied siblicide, which is one when one sibling kills another.

 “Just the fact that it’s taking place between women at that age is unusual,” Salmon said.